UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Machine-Learning-Examples/Image-Classification-with-PyTorch/README.md

 To run this script you should have PyTorch and other associated packages installed.
 We recommend that you set up a Python virtual environment in which you can install the packages.
 For an in-depth information on how to set up a virtual environment for Python 3.8+ see our [our online documentation](https://public.confluence.arizona.edu/display/UAHPC/Using+and+Installing+Python).
 You will also want to load the CUDA modules before you install PyTorch, so that PyTorch can use GPUs.

 From an interactive session on El Gato:
+(to allocate enough memory for the install of pytorch you may need to request 2 processor cores, i.e., execute "interactive -n 2")
 ``` console
 [netid@gpu70 ~]$ module load python/3.8
 [netid@gpu70 ~]$ module load cuda11/11.8 cuda11-dnn/8.9.2 cuda11-sdk/22.11